JohnSpeno/owney/README.md

 1. After some time, your shipment may become *acknowledged* which means that the USPS has the electronic record of your tracking number.

-1. If your physical shipment is scanned either individually or via inclusion of a SCAN form, then the next status you can expect to see is *accepted*.
+1. If your physical shipment is scanned either individually or via inclusion on a SCAN form, then the next status you can expect to see is *accepted*.
 This indicates that your local USPS office took possesion of the shipment.
 It's in their hands now.